atorus-research/m365filer/README.md

 Welcome!
 If you haven’t seen Microsoft’s [Microsoft365R](https://github.com/Azure/Microsoft365R) package, I suggest you check it out!
-It provides a sleek, high level interface into Microsoft’s Graph API= leveraging the facilities provided by the [AzureGraph](https://cran.r-project.org/package=AzureGraph) package.
+It provides a sleek, high level interface into Microsoft’s Graph API leveraging the facilities provided by the [AzureGraph](https://cran.r-project.org/package=AzureGraph) package.

 The aim of m365filer is much more simple in scope.
 While Microsoft365R